AlchemyCMS/alchemy-guides/guides/elements.md

 1. The `<element_name>_view` represents the element on your website
 2. The `<element_name>_editor` renders form fields in the admin for the editors _deprecated since Alchemy 4.4_

+### warning
+The element editor partials are deprecated and will be removed from Alchemy 5.
+As of Alchemy 4.4 the generator will not generate them for you anymore.
+###

 They live in `app/views/alchemy/elements/`.

 ::: tip NOTE